xuyanMax/CNN-Tensorflow/WEEK-4.md

 split_data(DOG_SOURCE_DIR, TRAINING_DOGS_DIR, TESTING_DOGS_DIR, split_size)
 ```
 ### (1) Load Data from Direcories with Specified Naming
+`ImageGenerator` can flow images from a directory and perform operations such as resizing them on the fly.
+Don't use `model.fit` this time but `model.fit_generator`

 Create `XXX_datagen = ImageDataGenerator(...)` with `Image Augmentation` parameters (`rotation_range`, `horizontal_flip`, `shear_range`, `width_shift_range`, `zoom_range` and `fill_mode`) for training and testing purposes.